The Newton Agham Programme is an integral component of the Newton Fund, which forms part of the UK’s official development assistance programme.

 The British Council is working with local funding partners in the Philippines to deliver programmes which focus on the following local development needs:

 - Health and life sciences: Reducing the dual burden of infectious and lifestyle diseases on the fragile health system of the region including addressing the increasing threat of anti-microbial resistance and neglected tropical diseases; research on diagnostics, e-health systems, and biomedical device development.

 - Improving environmental resilience: Improving understanding and mitigating the human and economic impacts of natural hazards.

 - Improving energy security: Reducing carbon emissions by improving energy efficiency and provision of renewable energy.

 - Future cities: Addressing the challenges and maximising the opportunities posed by the rapid urbanisation through support to the development of physical and virtual infrastructure and better understanding human impacts.

 - Agritech: Increasing agricultural productivity and addressing food security issues as production is likely to be hindered by the impacts of climate change.

 - Digital, innovation and creativity: The use of web technology, data analytics, big data, and creative industries as drivers of disruptive innovations that can deliver benefits to social and economic development.
 Similarly, facilitating development of policies and approaches to enable creation of effective innovation systems and long term planning will be essential to encourage sustainable development.

+Calls for applications are now closed.
 Be updated with other upcoming grant opportunities by subscribing to our newsletter.
 Please click here.